 There’s a lot of buzz in the air recently about the new reality of virtual selling.
 It’s one of those terms that a lot of people use, but few actually understand virtual sales and fewer still do it effectively.

-This article aims to inform you about this recent sales process because whether we like it or not, we’re going to have to adjust to the reality of virtual selling.
+In this article I aim to inform you about this recent sales process because whether we like it or not, we’ve had to adjust to the reality of virtual selling over the past five years.
 Many seem to think that the COVID-19 pandemic brought it on, but it was really only a trigger event.

 Ubiquitous virtual selling was just a matter of time, an inevitable consequence of technological developments and the mindset of the modern buyer.
-So, what we see here is less a single change and more like a sea change across the entire scene.
+What we saw was less a single change and more like a sea change across the entire scene, which has now become the norm in 2025.

 It's not too late for #sales leaders and reps to learn #VirtualSelling methods.
 Check out this Virtual Selling 101 by Vengreso.
-Share on XWhat is Virtual Selling?
+Share on X

 Put very simply: virtual selling is any aspect of the sales process in which the traditional in-person part has been replaced by online technologies.
 So, where once there were traveling salespersons, we now have innovations that remove any need for travel at all.
-This is also the case when it comes to having a large or small business at home.
+This is also the case when it comes to having a large or small business at home, making it essential for sales and business professionals to adapt to these changes.

 It goes by various names, with ‘remote selling’ being another, but the crux of virtual sales is simply down to the tools designed for the modern internet world.
 Tools designed initially with social or family meetings in mind have now been turned to use in business.